raspberrypilearning/welcome-to-my-world/en/step_3.md

 --- collapse ---
 ---
-title: "Change a sprite when it's clicked"
+title: Change a sprite when it's clicked
 ---

 You can change the appearance and orientation of a sprite whenever it is clicked.
 Here are some code examples.